SapiensAnatis/Dawnshard/README.md

 For development purposes, you may find [this tool](https://gist.github.com/SapiensAnatis/e76f067aad0ac425c9f9008db94e143c) useful for sending requests to endpoints that expect msgpack-formatted bodies (as Postman does not yet support this).

 See also the [API documentation](https://dragalia-api-docs.readthedocs.io/en/latest/) for reference on what existing endpoints do and how to implement new ones.

+## Contributing

+Contributions are more than welcome!
+Feel free to fork the repository and open a pull request with these changes.
+Please also include integration-style tests for any new controllers, and unit tests for any new services.
+See the DragaliaAPI.Test project for examples (these are by no means a gold standard, however).

+Code formatting is enforced by [CSharpier](https://csharpier.com/) with a pre-commit hook and a pipeline step.
+You may find it beneficial to run this on save instead -- this can be done using an extension in your IDE.
+For Visual Studio, install [this extension](https://marketplace.visualstudio.com/items?itemName=csharpier.CSharpier) and enable formatting on save in the IDE options under CSharpier.